CloudSkills/azure-functions/1-An-Introduction-For-DevOps-Engineers/An-Introduction-For-DevOps-Engineers.md

 Each function contains two important files that you need to be familiar with that you can see in the panel on the right hand side.
 You can click on each file to view it in the editor:

 - **Run.ps1**.
 This is the PowerShell function that is currently open in the portal editor.
 This is the code that gets run when your function is triggered.
 - **function.json**.
 This is a configuration file that defines the behavior of the function, such as how it gets triggered, what authorization is required and what input and output bindings are defined.
-Pay attention to lines 13 through 17 in particular, this defines a http based out binding that is called `Response` and you will come back to this in a few moments when we break down the PowerShell function.
+This example defines a HTTP in binding, named `Request`, a HTTP out binding named `Response` and you will come back to these in a few moments when we break down the PowerShell function.

 ![step3-2-function-files](images/step3-2-function-files.png)